-Facebook has been testing its proactive detection system on text posts in the U.S. to automatically detect when people are expressing thoughts about suicide.
+Facebook wants to leverage its huge investment in artificial intelligence (AI) to automatically detect when its users are exhibiting suicidal behavior — except in Europe, where the region’s strict privacy laws won’t allow the company to offer the new technology.Facebook has been testing its proactive detection system on text posts in the U.S. to automatically detect when people are expressing thoughts about suicide.
 Now, it’s ready to go global and significantly expand the system to include live video streaming — a platform that many have used to publicly highlight suicides and suicide attempts.

 There’s a suicide somewhere on Earth every 40 seconds.

 Facebook would not confirm the exact reason the company isn’t bringing its new proactive detection tool to Europe.
 “This is a sensitive issue,” a spokesperson told VICE News, adding that the company had spoken to experts and other stakeholders in Europe before making the decision.The European Commission did not immediately respond to a request for comment on Facebook’s decision.According to one legal expert, however, Facebook’s decision is rooted in Europe’s strict privacy laws.

 “In Europe, health information is much more tightly regulated and so any data processing which concludes that the individual suffers depression or other medical condition would require explicit consent,” Ashley Winton a partner at the law firm McDermott, Will & Emery, told VICE News in an email.While several loopholes exist in the current law and the upcoming General Data Protection Regulation (GDPR) that will come into effect in May 2018, none of those would allow Facebook to roll out its automated tool without first getting the express consent of every single user.Facebook regularly talks to people in Europe about the situation, but “at this time,” a spokesperson said, the company won’t be rolling out the new tools in the region.